 - Platinum: 86-92 percent

-Regardless of the metal level, no ACA-compliant plans can have out-of-pocket maximums that exceed $7,150 and $14,300 in 2017 (these numbers are increasing to $7,350 and $14,700 in 2018).
+Regardless of the metal level, no ACA-compliant plans can have out-of-pocket maximums that exceed $7,900 and $15,800 in 2019 (these numbers are increasing to $8,150 and $16,300 in 2020).
 All ACA-compliant individual and small group plans (sold on or off the exchange) must fall into one of the four metal level ranges, with the exception of catastrophic plans, which are only available to some enrollees in the individual market, and which must have an actuarial value of less than 60 percent.